Picture: EBU / RTVE

 • Withdrawal: United Kingdom

-• Guest artists: TBA
+• Guest artists

 General information and format